Inaugural Lecture by Professor Jonathan Thacker

 We are pleased to announce that Professor Jonathan Thacker will be giving his Inaugural Lecture as the King Alfonso XIII Professor of Spanish Studies on October 16th, 2018 (Tuesday of 2nd Week, Michaelmas Term 2018).
 The title of his lecture will be ‘The World as Stage in Spain’s Golden Age’.

 This event is taking place in the Main Hall of the Taylor Institution.
-All are welcome to attend, and booking is to open shortly.
+All are welcome to attend, and booking via Eventbrite will open on September 18th, 2018 .

 About the Topic